The Sky Tonight

 Lunar Feature for this Month

 Each month we describe a lunar crater, cluster of craters, valley, mountain range or other object, chosen at random, but one with interesting attributes.
 A recent photograph from our Alluna RC20 telescope will illustrate the object.
 As all large lunar objects are named, the origin of the name will be given if it is important.
-This month we will look at a long graben or rift valley known as the Rima Ariadaeus.
+This month we will look at a rugged but disjointed mountain range in the Moon's south-eastern quadrant, the Montes Pyrenaeus (Pyrenees Mountains).

-The area around the Rima Ariadaeus is located inside the rectangle.
+The area around the Montes Pyrenaeus is located inside the rectangle.

 Click here for the Lunar Features of the Month Archive